Game Development and Accessibility

 Regulation and Implementation Issues

-The idea of accessibility standards is an extention of the Social Model of Disability, which models disability as a set of needs that should be socially accomidated for by recognizing certain disabilities and implementing solutions for them.
+The idea of accessibility standards is an extension of the Social Model of Disability, which models disability as a set of needs that should be socially accommodated for by recognizing certain disabilities and implementing solutions for them.
 However, this model fails because it requires the creation of disability archetypes, which is what standards are constructed around.

 For example, blind accessibility standards are often about implementing audio cues or support for screen readers, however do not encourage necessarily the needs of the deaf-blind, who are only picked up by circumstance and completely miss audio cues, or the visually impaired, who would benefit from more than an interface designed for completely blind people.
 In addition, instead of understanding UI as an input-output interface that allows the application to interact with the user, standards atomize software design into a series of thoughtless steps.
 This leads to developers not truly understanding the needs of the disabled, by seeing them both as archetypes and standards rather than real material conditions to solve.